Josenecal/leg_day/README.md

 Welcome to the Leg dAPI, a backend application that supports users planing and tracking their own workouts.
 The concept for this project came to me while I was working out in the gym, and realized that I couldn't for the life of me remember what weights I was using in my last workout.
 I realized that what I needed was a simple way to track my weight lifting workouts, and that having a database of different lifts at my fingertips wouldn't hurt either.

+## Attributions

+### Clint Plummer: `free-exercise-db`
+Special thanks go out to [Clint Plummer](https://github.com/yuhonas) for contributing an open-source, public-domain dataset of exercises in the [Free Exercise Database](https://github.com/yuhonas/free-exercise-db/).
+This dataset was used to seed the original 873 exercises in the Leg Day database, and are a critical contribution without wich the Leg Day project simply would not be possible.

 ## Current State

 This project is still under construction.
 Some features are not yet implemented, including